An FPGA-based Trigger System with Online Track Recognition in COMET Phase-I: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} COherent Muon To Electron Transition (COMET) Phase-I experiment~\cite{comet:tdr} plans to search for the neutrinoless transition of a muon into an electron (\muec) in an aluminum muonic atom.
-The Standard Model prohibits lepton flavor violating processes for each generation in the charged-lepton sector.
-A diagram of this conversion can be drawn by applying the neutrino mixing.
-However, its expected branching ratio due to the tiny neutrino mass is extremely suppressed, and the \muec\ process has never been observed yet~\cite{phys:mu-e}.
-Many new physics models beyond the Standard Model predict this process at a detectable rate.
-Thus, a discovery of this conversion would be clear evidence of new physics.
-The current limit of its branching ratio is given by the SINDRUM-II experiment using a gold target and is $7.0\times10^{-13}$ with a 90\% confidence level~\cite{sindrum-ii}.
-The single event sensitivity goal is a factor of 100 times better than this limit in a 150 day-long physics measurement: $7.0\times10^{-15}$ with a 90\% confidence level.
-The experiment will take place at the Japan Proton Accelerator Research Complex (J-PARC) in Tokai, Japan.
-The signal for \muec\ is a mono-energetic electron of 105\,MeV/c for muonic atoms formed in aluminum.
+\IEEEPARstart{T}{HE} COherent Muon To Electron Transition (COMET) Phase-I experiment~\cite{comet:tdr} plans to search for the neutrinoless transition of a muon into an electron (\muec) in an aluminum muonic atom.
+In the Standard Model, the lepton flavor violating processes between generations of charged leptons are only allowed through the neutrino mixing due to its finite mass, while its expected branching ratio is extremely suppressed because of the tiny neutrino mass.
+Therefore, the \muec\ process in the Standard Model can not be observed experimentally~\cite{phys:mu-e}.
+On the other hand, many New Physics models beyond the Standard Model predict this process at a detectable rate.
+Therefore, a discovery of this conversion would be a clear signature of New Physics beyond the Standard Model.
+The most stringent limit of the \muec\ branching ratio, $7.0\times10^{-13}$ with a 90\% confidence level~\cite{sindrum-ii}, is given by the SINDRUM-II experiment using a gold target.
+The goal of COMET Phase-I is to improve the sensitivity upper limit by a factor of 100, corresponding to $7.0\times10^{-15}$ (90\% confidence level), with a 150 day-long physics measurement by using the proton beam facility of Japan Proton Accelerator Research Complex (J-PARC) in Tokai, Japan.

+The signal for \muec\ is a mono-energetic electron of 105\,MeV/c which is emitted from a muonic atom formed in an aluminum target.
 This electron is detected by a cylindrical detector system (CyDet) sitting in a 1-T solenoidal magnetic field.
-The CyDet consists of a cylindrical drift chamber (CDC) and a cylindrical trigger hodoscope (CTH), as shown in Fig.~\ref{fig:cydet}.
+The CyDet consists of a cylindrical drift chamber (CDC) and a cylindrical trigger hodoscope (CTH), as shown in \figurename~\ref{fig:cydet}.